 Ofcom has a Board with a Chairman and both executive and non-executive members.
 The Executive runs the organisation and answers to the Board, whilst the work of both Board and Executive is informed by the contribution of a number of advisory bodies.

 The Ofcom Board provides strategic direction for Ofcom.
 It is the main statutory instrument of regulation with a fundamental role in the effective implementation of the Communications Act 2003.

-The Board is chaired by Colette Bowe.
+The Board is chaired by Patricia Hodgson.
 Its membership is published.
 There are up to nine additional members including the Chief Executive of Ofcom and up to three members of the executive.
 (The Board currently comprises six non executive members and three executive members.)

 The Ofcom Board meets at least once a month (with the exception of August).
 Agendas and notes of meetings are published regularly on the Ofcom website.

 The Board has a central governance function, with oversight over the fulfilment of Ofcom’s general duties and specific statutory responsibilities as well as its adherence to the ethos of a public service organisation.
 The Board also has oversight of Ofcom’s overall funding and expenditure.

 The Board acts on a collective basis.
 As the body charged with governing Ofcom’s strategic direction, the Board has agreed that its members will abide by the following principles:

 - The Board will operate on the principles of collective responsibility, support and respect.